flaviohasd/TPM-Vibration/README.md

   </p>

-  For more technical details, take a look in the paperwork.
+  More technical details are available in the paperwork.

   If you have any questions or ideas regarding the theory, models, code, or anything related, feel free to reach me out.